Mehdi Khalil: 2009–2012: Sierra Leone and Sweden

-Khalil began his senior career in Sierra Leone in 2009 at Johansen, a club founded by Norwegian couple Isha and Arne Johansen.
-In 2010, Khalil played for Kallon U19 at the Viareggio Cup, an annual youth tournament held in Italy; he played in two of the three games.
+Khalil began his senior career in Sierra Leone in 2009 at Johansen.
+In 2010, he participated with Kallon U19 at the Viareggio Cup – an annual youth tournament held in Italy – where he played two of the three games.

-Thanks to his Scandinavian connections, in March 2011 Khalil joined Swedish Division 3 side Köping FF on a three-month loan.
+Thanks to Johansen's Scandinavian connections, in March 2011 Khalil joined Swedish Division 3 side Köping FF on a three-month loan.
 Talking about his first training session at the club, Khalil said that "[it] was fun [...] the guys seem lovely, and many of them are young, just like me".
 He played seven games for the club.
 Between April and June 2011, Khalil trained with Allsvenskan clubs AIK and Trelleborg.

 On 20 July 2011, Khalil moved to Djurgården, AIK's rivals, on a four-month loan.
 He had been noticed by the club's manager Magnus Pehrsson the previous year at a friendly tournament in Ghana; Khalil was named best goalkeeper of the tournament.
 On 1 August 2011, he made his debut for the club's under-21 team in the U21 Allsvenskan against Brage, helping his side win 5–1.
 On 25 October 2011, Djurgården announced that Khalil's contract would not be renewed.

 Following his experience in Sweden, Khalil moved back to Sierra Leone, playing for Kallon during the 2011–12 season.